Gender diversity: Diversity of management styles

 A recent survey by RSA found that women are considered to "bring empathy and intuition to leadership", since they have greater awareness of the motivations and concerns of other people.
 62 per cent of the respondents of the survey said women contribute differently in the boardroom than their male colleagues.
 A similar proportion saw women as more empathetic, with a better insight into how decisions play out in the wider organization.
 When it came to communications and effective collaboration, "over half felt that women were better".
 Gender-diverse organisations also enjoy heightened levels of creativity, innovation and problem-solving.
 A study in this topic found there is a small difference in attendance when the director is a woman.
 Among 74 firms in which 3.4% were male directors and 3.2% were women, there were problems with attendance.
 Although it is a 0.02% difference, out of 84 directors, 7 were women.

 Measurement

 In the boardroom

 Between Spring 2014 and Spring 2015 there was an increase in the number of female Chairs within the FTSE 100 reports.
 Spring 2014 saw 1 female chair in the FTSE; this increased to 3 by Spring 2015.
 The number of female CEOs in the FTSE 100 also rose between 2014 and 2015.
 In Spring 2014 there were 4 female CEOs in the FTSE 100; this increased to 5 by Spring 2015.
 By 2017, the number of female CEOs among Fortune 500 companies numbered 32 (~6%).
 Female CFOs in the FTSE 100 saw the highest increase.
 In Spring 2014 there were 8 female CFOs in the FTSE 100; this rose to 12 by Spring 2015.

+In 2011 the United Kingdom government introduced the Voluntary Code for Executive search Firms with a view to improving gender diversity within FTSE companies.